cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

         \letterFromAliceToBob-DECRYPTED-de.txt .. demonstration of the
         \letterFromAliceToBob-ENCRYPTED-en.hex .. side-channel attack on
         \letterFromAliceToBob-ENCRYPTED-de.hex .. hybrid encryption.
+        \state2.hex ....... un-encrypted sample data of ...
+        \state2-enc.hex ... encrypted sample data of "Rijndael-Animation.exe",
+                            used and created with "CrypTool.exe".

 references\ ......
 This directory contains text files in the